walterpros/github-slideshow/_posts/0000-01-02-walterpros.md

 layout: slide
 title: "Welcome to Walter's second slide!"
 ---
-This is git hub walter's slide
+This is my awesome slide
 Use the left arrow to go back!